kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### addRecords(params)

 >* Add multiple records to an app.
->* Can insert over 100 record to kintone app.
+>* Can insert upto 100 record to kintone app.

 **Parameters**